VsixCommunity/docs/docs/recipes/editor-extensions.md

         foreach (ITextSnapshotLine line in Lines)
         {
             string text = line.GetText();
-            // Your parsing logic — for each token found:
+            // Your parsing logic â€” for each token found:
             // AddTag(new TagSpan<TokenTag<MyTokenType>>(
             //     new SnapshotSpan(line.Snapshot, line.Start + startIndex, length),
             //     new TokenTag<MyTokenType>(MyTokenType.Keyword)));